-The Organization encourages free and open communication between employees and management when alleged discrimination complaints surface.
-Any employee who believes he/she has observed or been subjected to any form of unlawful discrimination should notify his/her supervisor, the Program Manager, the Business Manager, or another member of management (including the Executive Director).
+Anyone who believes he/she has observed or been subjected to any form of unlawful discrimination should notify his/her supervisor, the Program Manager or another member of management (including the Executive Director).
 The complaint should be specific and should include the names of the individuals involved and the names of any witnesses.

-The Organization will undertake a thorough and objective investigation and attempt to resolve the situation.
-If the Organization determines that unlawful discrimination has occurred, appropriate remedial action will be taken.
-Retaliation of any kind is strictly prohibited, and the Organization will not retaliate against any employee for filing a complaint and will not knowingly permit retaliation by management employees or by co-workers.
+SCEC will undertake a thorough and objective investigation and attempt to resolve the situation.
+If it is determined that unlawful discrimination has occurred, appropriate remedial action will be taken.
+Retaliation of any kind is strictly prohibited, and the organization will not retaliate against any staff member for filing a complaint and will not permit retaliation by management or by co-workers.

 7. Review and Compliance: The SCEC Board will regularly review and update this non-discrimination policy to ensure its effectiveness and compliance with all applicable laws and regulations.